garg-tech/SIC-XE-Assembler/README.md

 # SIC-XE-Assembler

 > The objective is to implement a version of a two-pass SIC/XE assembler.
-The Assembler we implemented includes all the SIC/XE instructions and supports all four formats 1, 2, 3, 4, addressing modes, and program relocation.
+The Assembler implemented includes all the SIC/XE instructions and supports all four formats 1, 2, 3, 4, addressing modes, and program relocation.
 It also supports a machine-independent feature i.e., program blocks.

 ## Table of Contents
 * [Source Files](#source-files)